shupershuff/D2rSinglePlayerBackup/README.md

 This script works by copying your save game data to a cloud sync'd location (OneDrive/Dropbox/Google Drive) and creating a Junction in the original location so the game still thinks the files are in the same location.<br>

 # Usage
+1. Use OneDrive/Dropbox/Google Drive
-1. Download script
+2. Download script
-2. Run Script.
+3. Run Script.
-3. Begin sighing in relief instead of crying in disbelief in the instance your files get corrupted.
+4. Begin sighing in relief instead of crying in disbelief in the instance your files get corrupted.

 ![image](https://github.com/user-attachments/assets/edc1533a-4765-463a-a85d-f86f343aa12f)